Battle off Samar: Taffy 3's losses

 Hoel was searching for targets as to draw fire from the escort carriers when Yamato and Nagato noticed an enemy "cruiser" and opened fire at 9,000 yards, Nagato with all her guns and Yamato with her secondary battery only, her main guns still being focused on Gambier Bay.
-Hoel responded with her forward guns, hitting the light cruiser Noshiro with a 5-inch (127 mm) shell which killed 1 sailor and wounded 3 others, but a mix of 5.5-inch, 6.1-inch, and 16.1-inch gunfire got the better of her as a hit destroyed her last boiler.
+Hoel fired with her forward guns, hitting the light cruiser Noshiro with a 5-inch (127 mm) shell which killed 1 sailor and wounded 3 others, but a mix of 5.5-inch, 6.1-inch, and 16.1-inch gunfire got the better of her as a hit destroyed her last boiler.
 Dead in the water, Hoel quickly accumulated hits from Yamatos and Nagato's shells, and was set ablaze as her forward magazines ignited and practically every function on the ship became disabled.
 After sustaining over 40 shell hits, at 08:40 Hoel listed at 20 degrees as the crew attempted to abandon ship.
-The destroyer inspected the sinking destroyer escort, and although her crew wished to machine-gun the survivors as revenge for U.S. pilots strafing Japanese survivors in the water, Captain Maeda forbade such an attack.
+The destroyer inspected the sinking destroyer, and although her crew wished to machine-gun the survivors as revenge for U.S. pilots strafing Japanese survivors in the water, Captain Maeda forbade such an attack.
 Still, Isokaze sailed off without rescuing the survivors as Hoel finally rolled over and sank at 08:55 with the loss of 253 sailors.
+About 86 to 89 crew members on Hoel survived out of a complement of over 300, while 253 men died with the ship.
+Survivors spent roughly two days in the water, facing shark attacks and injuries, before some of them were lucky enough to be rescued.

 Things were going more successfully for Samuel B. Roberts and Heermann who through all of this continued to blast Chikuma.
 Samuel B. Roberts ran out of high explosive 5-inch (127 mm) shells and switched to armor piercing rounds, then to training rounds, and finally to star shells.
 The star shells in particular engulfed Chikumas deck in flames as together Heermann and Samuel B. Roberts hit Chikuma with some 200 5-inch (127 mm) shells.
 Chikumas turret 3 was destroyed, and her bridge, superstructure, and deck were all set ablaze as American aircraft took her under fire as well.
 However, Heermann took the brunt of the Japanese fire and took multiple 8-inch (203 mm) shell hits from Chikuma which destroyed her bridge, forward turrets, and steering room while two 14-inch (356 mm) near misses from Kongō exploded below her keel and flooded her bow so badly her anchors were dragging in the water.
 Heermann retreated to lay a smokescreen across the rear formation.